beeqb/Predicting-Revenue/README.md

 # Predicting-Revenue
-A project from the MSiA course, *Predictive Analytics I*, that predicting future revenue for a retail company based on  customer's transaction data.
+A project from the MSiA course, *Predictive Analytics I*, that predicting future revenue for a retail company based on  customers' transaction data.

 ### Business Situation: